herr-berna/herr-berna/README.md

 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=herr-berna&layout=compact&langs_count=16&theme=radical">

-I have a professional background in **advertising and design**.
-It really helps me when it's time to create layouts on Figma, always caring to provide the best **user experience**, before switching to code.

 I'm currently focusing on learning how to use the strongest contemporary tools for **front-end web development**, like **React**, **Nextjs**, **SASS**, **styled-components**.
 I'm currently honing my skills with vanilla Javascript as well.

 <ul>